dariusf/synesthesia/README.md

 To remove schemes, select **Delete Highlighting Scheme** from the Command Palette, then enter the name of the unwanted scheme.

-***Don't delete them manually***.
-Sublime Text will *complain* about that, and you might have to reinstall the package to fix the resulting errors.
+**Don't delete them manually**.
+Sublime Text *will* complain about that, and you might have to reinstall the package to fix the resulting errors.

 What should you use this plugin for?
 ------------------------------------

-- **Ad-hoc highlighting of text.** I personally appreciate the visual cues provided by syntax highlighting of code very much and wanted to bring the concept to text-editing in general.
+- **Ad-hoc highlighting of text.** I personally appreciate the visual cues provided by syntax highlighting of code very much and wanted to bring the concept to text editing in general.
 This plugin is a lightweight and unobtrusive way to draw attention to important articles in your text, such as key terms, characters, or locations.
-I hope this makes writing (or text-editing in general) more fun for you!
+I hope this makes writing more fun for you!
 - **Highlighting simple markup languages.** You can see an example of this in `LightMarkdown.json`.
 It's not perfect, but it shows how you can easily define a colour theme for a [regular language](http://en.wikipedia.org/wiki/Chomsky_hierarchy).
 - *This plugin is not an easier way to specify syntax highlighting for a programming language.* That's the niche [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev) fills.